pier-oliviert/written/README.md

 This means that Written can render text from a document and also position the cursor at the right place.

-Those documents are then stored in a history that Written will then use to implement the undo/redo feature.
+Those documents are then stored in a history that Written then use to implement the undo/redo feature.

 ### On Change Events